dimroc/ga-ruby-on-rails-for-devs/class/3-git-workflow.md

     # On branch readme-changes
     nothing to commit (working directory clean)

-After you make commits on a branch, push them to Github.
+Make some changes on the branch, commit them and push them to Github.

     ga/red$ git push origin readme-changes

+When the feature on a branch is ready, merge it to *master*.

+    ga/red$ git checkout master
+    ga/red$ git merge readme-changes

 Exercise
 --------